Skill-Based Mixture-of-Experts: Adaptive Routing for Heterogeneous Reasoning via Inferred Skills: Related Work

 \section{Related Work}

-\textbf{Mixture-of-Agents.} Traditional Mixture-of-Experts (MoE) models~\citep{jacobs1991adaptive,jordan1994hierarchical,chen1999improved,6215056} distribute computation across multiple ``expert'' submodels, with growing interest in sparsity-driven approaches.
-The Sparse MoE (SMoE) approach~\citep{shazeer2017outrageously} improves efficiency by activating only the most relevant experts per input, enhancing scalability for high-dimensional data.
+\textbf{Mixture-of-Agents.} Traditional Mixture-of-Experts (MoE) models~\citep{jacobs1991adaptive,jordan1994hierarchical,chen1999improved,6215056} distribute computation across multiple ``expert'' submodels.
+The Sparse MoE (SMoE) approach~\citep{shazeer2017outrageously} improves efficiency by activating only the most relevant experts per input.
 This method has been widely applied in vision tasks~\citep{vision_moe,wang2020deep,yang2019condconv,abbas2020biased}, language tasks~\citep{gshard,zhang2021moefication,zuo2022taming,jiang2021towards} and multimodal learning~\citep{task_moe,yun2024flex}.
 Unlike \method{}, standard MoE approaches require experts to be trained jointly, with communication taking place in the parameter spaces of the submodels.
-On the test-time mixture side, MoA~\citep{wang2024mixture} combine LLM agents into ensembles that rely on a fixed set of agents.
+LLM routing has also been an active research area.
+DER formulates routing as a Markov Decision Process and dynamically selects an optimal answering route \citep{hu2024dynamic}.
+Router-R1 formulates routing and aggregation as a sequential decision process \cite{zhang2025router}.
+On the test-time mixture side, LLM-Blender proposes ranking and fusing multiple models' output \citep{jiang2023llm}.
+MoA~\citep{wang2024mixture} combine LLM agents into ensembles that rely on a fixed set of agents.
 This approach requires multiple rounds of generation and aggregation before producing a final answer.
 Similarly, Self-MoA ~\citep{li2025rethinking} suggest that optimal performance can be achieved by invoking the task-best model multiple times alongside the task-best aggregator.
-Our work differs from MoA and Self-MoA by introducing \emph{adaptive, instance-level, skill-based routing} while avoiding costly multi-model discussions in favor of streamlined aggregation.
-We also find that mixing different LLMs is advantageous when paired with effective routing and aggregation strategies.
-Moreover, we show that the best aggregator for a task is not necessarily the best-performing model overall, but can be identified through a synthetic task we introduce, designed to evaluate aggregation effectiveness.
+Our work differs from past routing work and test-time mixture like MoA and Self-MoA by introducing \emph{adaptive, instance-level, skill-based routing} while avoiding costly multi-model discussions in favor of streamlined aggregation.